liabilityquek/simon-game/README.md

 ```
 <li>Learning callbacks in class and applying it in practise</li>
 <br>
-The difficultyLevel function is the callback function that is called by getDifficuiltyLevel to compute the values for the maximum level and number of lives.<br> Which is later executed in response to a specific event such as the player clicking on a dropdown menu.
+<p>The difficultyLevel function is the callback function that is called by getDifficuiltyLevel to compute the values for the maximum level and number of lives.</p>
+<p>Which is later executed in response to a specific event such as the player clicking on a dropdown menu.</p>

 ```
 function difficultyLevel(selectDifficultyLevel){